-Partial community property is the default marital regime in most Latin American countries, the exception being the Central American countries of Costa Rica, Honduras and Nicaragua, where total separation of property is the default.
-Ecuador differs from other South American countries with respect to its marital regime in two respects.
+Partial community property is the default marital regime in most Latin American countries, the exception being the Central American countries of Costa Rica, Honduras and Nicaragua, where total separation of property is the default.5 Ecuador differs from other South American countries with respect to its marital regime in two respects.
 First, the civil codes of most other countries give couples the option of marrying under alternative marital regimes, such as separation of property or full community property (Deere and León 2001).
 In Ecuador there is only one marital regime, the conjugal society, although couples may develop their own rules regarding the distribution of property and its fruits, through what are known as capitulaciones, legal agreements designed for this purpose.
 These agreements may be drawn up preceding or at the time of the marriage (as in prenuptial agreements), or, since 1989, at any time during the marriage.
-Through capitulations, couples can establish full separation of property or full community property, or any combination thereof regarding rights to specific properties, including who will administer them.
+Through capitulations, couples can establish full separation of property or full community property or full separation of property or full community marriage regarding rights to specific properties, including who will administer them.